theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/oracle-in-the-mirror.md

   text: ""
   sharePrompt: ""

+community:
+  topicId: "the-final-idol-series-1"
+  pageId: "the-gnostic-eye-the-final-idol-series-1-part-3"
+  label: "Discuss this Scroll in the TGK Community"

 discussion:
   promptTitle: "The Mirror That Watches Back"
   intro: "You’ve met the Digital Prophet.
 Now look deeper — into the reflection that studies you in return."